How to Protect Your Wood Deck This Winter

 Step 3: Inspect for Problems Every Few Months

-Wood deck inspections
+wood deck inspections

 If you truly want to learn how to protect a wood deck during the winter, you can’t forget to inspect it.
 You might not be using your outdoor entertainment spaces much when it’s cold outside, but you still need to check for problems at least once every few months.